nninesolution/devops/README.md

 	- Using the Jenkins API
 	- Using the Jenkins CLI

-## Continuous Delivery and Continuous Deployment					3:00:00
+## Continuous Delivery and Continuous Deployment					3 Hr
 	- What is Continuous Delivery and Continuous Deployment
 	- Continous Delivery vs. Continuous Deployment
 	- Bringing CI and CD (and CD) Together